Medical students celebrating Match Day in 2014.

 In calculating the Match rate, though, there may be an important distinction between applicants who withdraw and those who do not submit a rank list.

 See, when an applicant withdraws from the Match, the applicant cannot participate in the Supplemental Offer and Acceptance Program, or SOAP.
-Therefore, a withdrawal signifies that – for whatever reason – the applicant no longer has any intention of accepting a residency spot through the NRMP.
+Therefore, although a withdrawal signifies that the applicant no longer has any intention of accepting a residency spot through the NRMP, submitting “no rank list” does not.

 To participate in the SOAP, you have to be registered (not withdrawn) from the Match.
 (Source: NRMP)